All About German Shepherd Dog Breed | Training | Puppy | Food | Care |

 The good news is that dwarfism is totally preventable.
 It only requires that the parents or breeding stocks go through genetic testing before the mating process to make sure that the disorder or any other illness isn’t being passed along from generation to generation.

 Do you have a Miniature German Shepherd or another breed with dwarfism?
-Anything else to share fellow paw parents about pets with this kind of health problem?
+Anything else to share with fellow paw parents about pets with this kind of health problem?
 Share your stories by commenting below.

 can dogs have dwarfism dwarf german shepherd dog dwarf german shepherd puppy dwarf shepherd german shepherds with dwarfism